Try a Free Live AI Golf Lesson TRY FREE

 When we look at the down the line photos above, it looks like Adrian is swinging over the top with his hands on the way down, and it's absolutely true, he is.

-The feeling Adrian has when he takes the shot, and that most golfers have when they're trying to achieve these positions, is this that the hands travel on the path shown in red on the photo at left.
+The feeling Adrian has when he takes the shot, and that most golfers have when they're trying to achieve these positions, is that the hands travel on the path shown in red on the photo at left.

 The hands don't actually follow that straight-line path, but that's what it looks and feels like to the golfer.
 In our example, the sensation Adrian has is that his hands take a straight line path from the top, down into the impact position.